jazzband/wagtailmenus/docs/source/settings_reference.rst

     WAGTAILMENUS_FLAT_MENUS_MODELADMIN_CLASS = "projectname.appname.modulename.ClassName"

-The value should be an import path string, rather than a direct pointer to the class itself.
-Wagailmenus will lazily import the class from this path when it is required.
-If the path is invalid, and ``ImproperlyConfigured`` exception will be raised.
+The value should be an import path string, rather than a direct pointer to the class itself. wagtailmenus will lazily import the class from this path when it is required.
+If the path is invalid, an ``ImproperlyConfigured`` exception will be raised.

 .. _MAINMENU_MENU_ICON: